denten-books/plain-text/2-device.md

 > shape and design [@lubbock_craft_1921, 1].

 The book continually escapes the reader's grasp.
-Our ability to understand the novel is hampered by our unfamiliarity with its "technical aspects," Lubbock writes in the conclusion of his influential *The Craft of Fiction" [@lubbock_craft_1921, 272].
+Our ability to understand the novel as a form is hampered by our unfamiliarity with its "technical aspects," Lubbock writes in the conclusion of his influential *The Craft of Fiction" [@lubbock_craft_1921, 272].
 Other more plastic art forms like sculpture or painting can be grasped at once, in their entirety.
 They exist at a time and at a place limited to their physical dimensions.
 By contrast, the narrative unfolds in time.
 The novel must be assembled before the mind's eye to present itself for analysis in its entirety.
 Elements of composition unfold in time outside of the novel's physical, bibliographic contexts.
-Meaning making of this sort involves reading past the linguistic minutia to constrict a synthetic literary whole.
+Meaning making of this sort involves reading past the linguistic minutiae to construct a synthetic literary whole.
 Lubbock writes that the "real heart and substance of the book [...] stands out more clearly for the obscurity into which the less essential parts of it subside" [@lubbock_craft_1921, 4].
 To read in this mode